 - Moon.
 As mentioned in Astronomical Algorithms by Meeus on page 337, the accuracy of the position of the Moon is approximately 10” in longitude and 4” in latitude.

 - Stars.
-When the Proper Motion, Aberration, Precession, Nutation and Parallax corrections are applied, the accuracies of the Right Ascension and Declinations should be much better than 1 second of an arc.
+When the Proper Motion, Aberration, Precession, Nutation and Parallax corrections are applied, the accuracy of the Right Ascension and Declination should be much better than 1 second of an arc.

 - Astronomical Algorithms, 2nd Edition.
 Jean Meeus.

 - Planetary theories in rectangular and Spherical variables.
 VSOP 87 solutions.
 P. Bretagnon and G Francou.

 - Multi-Language VSOP87 Source Code Generator Tool. http://neoprogrammics.com/

 - Explanatory Supplement to the Astronomical Almanac.
 P. Kenneth Seiselmann

 - TheSkyX software. http://www.bisque.com/sc/pages/TheSkyX-Professional-Edition.aspx